sebege/curly-tribble/README.md

-# the programming project of the first years programming course of our university
+# some sidescroller and our first programming project